nimbix/jardoc/docs/apps_tutorial.md

 This method has the advantage of linking a public ip to the job.
 You can then use the ip to reach the nginx server, but also other kind of services (this can be mixed with an ssh server for example to manage the nginx website).

 The main drawback of this method is the cost or the availability of a public ip feature.
 Public ip have a cost, and not all cloud providers or self hosted kubernetes clusters can provide this feature.
-Also, you do not benefit from main cluster SSL certificate, and so only http is possible here by default.
+Also, you do not benefit from main cluster SSL certificate, and so only http is possible here by default for our nginx server.

 Procedure is similar to the one using ingress, with small changes.